Overview

 General requirements

-- You need an upper second-class Honours degree, or equivalent, preferably in Law, Philosophy, Politics or another relevant subject.
+- You should have, or expect to get, a 2:1 Honours degree in Law, Philosophy, Politics or another relevant subject.
 Appropriate work experience will also be taken into consideration.

 -